westbrookdaniel/website/src/blog/shadcn-and-v0.md

 layout: layouts/post.njk
 ---

-I don't think it's a controversial take anymore to say NextJS is a bloated framework.
-The app router has continued to be notably slower than the pages router due to the pending development of RSC and turbopack's rewrite of NextJS's internals takes it time.
-Whilst various compelling alternatives have sprung up (Express + HTMX comes close to offering the flexibility and robustness), thanks Vercel's investments in shadcn/ui and v0 have kept NextJS as the strong choice.
+It may no longer be considered controversial to view NextJS as a bloated framework.
+The app router has often been observed as notably slower than the pages router, in part due to ongoing development of React Server Components (RSC) and the extensive rewrite of NextJS’s internals by Turbopack.
+While various alternatives have emerged to offer similar flexibility and robustness—such as Express combined with HTMX—NextJS remains a popular choice, largely due to Vercel's investments in shadcn/ui and v0.

-## NextJS is getting bloated
+## NextJS

-It wasn't very long ago where NextJS had a simple architecture, or at least a simple one to grasp.
-As Vercel took on the vision of React in its holistic adoption of RSC it paid for being the early adopter by losing its simplicity, succumbing to having to have its own set of documentation and dealing with the controversial adoption of canary React.

-While they have mostly recovered from this adoption, the slow speeds of RSC and complex mental model have left big scars on the perception of the framework, leaving room for competitors like HTMX.
+Not long ago, NextJS was praised for its relatively simple architecture, or at least one that was straightforward to understand.
+However, Vercel’s decision to embrace React’s vision of holistic RSC adoption brought complexity at the cost of early adoption, requiring dedicated documentation and necessitating adjustments to manage the controversial canary React implementation.
+Though much of the initial difficulty has been addressed, the persistent slow performance of RSC and the increasingly complex mental model have impacted the framework’s perception, leaving room for alternatives like HTMX to gain ground.

 ## shadcn/ui and v0